 - Team work

 Homework: This class does not have assigned homework.
 However, some students need extra work time for the in-class projects and will come during lunch, Wednesday mornings, or after school.

-Course Fee / Materials: $10 for supplies, Students need to provide a T-shirt for screen printing.
+Course Fee / Materials: Yes, see Course/Club/Misc.
+Fee link.
+Students need to provide a T-shirt for screen printing.